 The process of creating safe public spaces requires careful consideration of many features, including social, spatial, economic and environmental factors.
-This includes the use of Crime Prevention through Environmental Design (CPTED), a crime prevention approach used by local government in the urban design of public spaces to create safe and comfortable public spaces that reduce opportunities for crime to occur.
+This includes the use of Crime Prevention through Environmental Design (CPTED), a crime prevention approach used by local government in the urban design of public spaces.
+CPTED uses a range of design principles to create safe and comfortable public spaces that reduce opportunities for crime to occur.

 Placemaking is another approach being used locally to activate public places and improve perceptions of safety.
 This is the collaborative process of creating high quality, attractive and vibrant places that people feel connected to and want to live, work, play and learn in.
-Placemaking usually involves a combination of short-term activations, like outdoor dining and food trucks, and longer term management of the space and amenity improvements like lighting, signage, street art, play equipment and shade structures.
+Placemaking usually involves a combination of short-term activations, like outdoor dining and food trucks, and longer term management of the space and amenity improvements like lighting, signage, street art, street furniture, play equipment and shade structures.

 Graffiti, property damage and illegal dumping of waste and materials are some of the more common illegal activities occurring in public places in Frankston City that can have a detrimental impact to the amenity and perceived safety of an area.
+Council works collaboratively with other stakeholders, such as Victoria Police, local business and the community itself to protect and maintain the safety and amenity of public places.

-Train stations and public transport stops are often identified as places where people do not feel safe and can be a barrier to the use of public transport, even though public transport is one of the safest ways to travel.
+Train stations and public transport stops are often identified as public places where people do not feel safe, and can be a barrier to the use of public transport even though public transport is one of the safest ways to travel.